-- The teaching faculty have developed a programme which addresses a market need and are highly engaged in its development and enthusiastic about its implementation. - There is a strong collegial environment supported by both academic and administrative staff.
+- The teaching faculty for this programme have developed a programme which addresses a market need and are highly engaged in its development and enthusiastic about its implementation. - There is evidence of diversity in the proposed teaching faculty for this programme in terms of nationality, age and gender. - There is a strong collegial environment supported by both academic and administrative staff.

 - The College is encouraged to continue to invest in faculty recruitment and development to overcome a resource constraint for this programme.
-At present one full time faculty member is scheduled to teach 6 modules on the new programme; and one part time member would teach 5 modules and another part time member would teach 3 combined they are responsible for almost 74% of the taught elements of the programme.
-The College is advised to replicate standard practices by having faculty teach no more than one module to the same cohort in each semester. - For this Diploma in Digital Marketing and Social Media teaching should be framed in academic concepts but heavily applied in order that students develop the practical proficiencies required.
-To this end, guest speakers with relevant industry experience should be included in the teaching programme more regularly in order to help students to develop their industry orientation and practical skills and abilities.
-In addition to end-of-diploma internships and occasional company visits, the College should consider integrating continuous collaboration with companies throughout the four semesters.
-This could involve completing projects based on real-world challenges or inviting companies to provide feedback on student projects. - The College is encouraged to continue to invest in infrastructure for teaching purposes, for example the library (e.g. currency of text books and availability of study spaces) and computer labs (e.g. currency of appropriate software/hardware for Digital Marketing and Social Media). - The College is advised to embrace the integration of AI systems as educational tools in the curriculum.
-Rather than shying away from new technologies, teach students how to leverage AI effectively to achieve optimal outcomes.
-This proactive approach will help to ensure that students are equipped to utilise AI and other emerging technologies responsibly and innovatively. - Given the dynamic nature of the subject area a training programme will need to be developed to ensure that faculty are intimately familiar with new digital marketing technologies, tools and techniques.
+At present one full time faculty member is scheduled to teach 4.5 modules on the proposed programme and one part time faculty member is scheduled to teach 6.5 modules combined they are responsible for almost 60% of the taught elements of the programme.
+The College is advised to replicate standard practices by having faculty teach no more than one module to the same cohort in each semester. - The College is advised to continue to invest in infrastructure for teaching purposes, for example the library (e.g. currency of text books and availability of study spaces) and computer labs (e.g. currency of software/hardware and availability of software required for a Digital Marketing programme) - The College is also encouraged to delineate between academic and administration roles, while some roles such as Erasmus coordination are acknowledged to relate to programme quality and delivery there are administration roles which detract from faculty focus on teaching and learning. - Given the nature of the subject area the discipline is dynamic therefore a training programme will need to be developed to ensure that faculty are intimately familiar with digital marketing technologies, tools and techniques. - Faculty must also be resourced so that appropriate digital marketing technologies are available to them for teaching purposes. - The College is encouraged to increase the number of guest speakers from industry with relevant practical expertise that they include in each module, for example including a guest speaker in each lecture. - Teaching should be encouraged to be framed in academic concepts but heavily applied in order that students develop the practical proficiencies required by a graduate of a Diploma in Digital Marketing.

-Sub- area Non-compliant/ Partially Compliant/Compliant 3.1 Teaching staff recruitment and development Compliant 3.2 Teaching staff number and status Partially compliant 3.3 Synergies of teaching and research Not applicable
+Non-compliant/ Sub- area Partially Compliant/Compliant 3.1 Teaching staff recruitment and development Partially compliant 3.2 Teaching staff number and status Partially compliant 3.3 Synergies of teaching and research Not applicable